DeepGreen768/Back-To-Life/README.md

 - Hero section with animated canvas background
 - Sections: About, Projects, Team, Contact
 - Responsive, modern UI/UX built with **Vanilla HTML, CSS, and JS** only
-- Optimized for performance and accessibility
+- Optimised for performance and accessibility

 ## 🚀 Quick Start
 1. Clone the repository: